Anish-M-code/Metadata-Remover/README.md

 Reduced image and video size will be a boon for web devs while embedding images and videos in websites.

-# Support for Other Documents ( PDF/ Docx etc )
+# Support for Other Documents ( PDF/ Docx etc ) other than Images and Videos.

-This Tool doesnot support other Formats.
+Python version of metadata remover supports audio and torrent files .

-Use Document Inspector in Microsoft Office for Documents like docx , pptx etc .
+This Tool doesnot support any other Formats, however one can use Document Inspector in Microsoft Office for Documents like docx , pptx etc .

 For PDFs here is a small technique : https://outflaw.blogspot.com/2019/11/hiding-metadata-from-pdf-documents.html